DPGAlliance/dpg-resources/docs/dpg-review-policy.md

   3. Convene a meeting with the stakeholder who has raised concerns to get a more detailed explanation or additional information.
 - Please note that the final decision for DPG status validation rests with the DPG review team.

-## The Process for Community Members to Engage with the DPG Review Team
+## Community Engagement with the DPG Review Team

-- The status of the review of an application is transparently visible on its public URL (app.digitalpublicgoods.net/a/[ID]).
-- To engage in the public discourse on a submitted application, please interact with us by commenting on the relevant PR on [this public GitHub repo](https://github.com/DPGAlliance/publicgoods-candidates/pulls).
-- The comment should answer “Why does a certain DPG not meet the DPG standard criteria?”.
-- Alternately, to raise disagreements with a review decision or any other issues related to reviews, please write to us at support@digitalpublicgoods.net.
+The status of the review of an application is transparently visible on its public URL (`app.digitalpublicgoods.net/a/[ID]`).
+To raise disagreements with a review decision or any other issues related to reviews, please write to us at support@digitalpublicgoods.net.